H. H. Asquith: Family background

-Herbert Henry Asquith was born on 12 September 1852 in Morley, in the West Riding of Yorkshire, the younger son of Joseph Dixon Asquith (1825–1860) and his wife Emily, née Willans (1828–1888).
+Herbert Henry Asquith was born on 12 September 1852 in Morley, in the West Yorkshire, the younger son of Joseph Dixon Asquith (1825–1860) and his wife Emily, née Willans (1828–1888).
 The couple also had three daughters, of whom only one survived infancy.
 (Note: Some sources mention only two daughters.
 See Bates.
 The brother and sister who survived into adulthood were William Willans and Emily Evelyn.
 See Margot Asquith 1962.)
 The Asquiths were an old Yorkshire family, with a long nonconformist tradition.
 (Note: The surname, a variant of Askwith, a village in North Yorkshire, derives from Old Norse ask-viðr – "ash-wood".
 See Ekwall.)
 It was a matter of family pride, shared by Asquith, that an ancestor, Joseph Asquith, was imprisoned for his part in the pro-Roundhead Farnley Wood Plot of 1664.

 Asquith's parents came from families associated with the Yorkshire wool trade.
 Dixon Asquith inherited the Gillroyd Mill Company, founded by his father.
 Emily's father, William Willans, ran a successful wool-trading business in Huddersfield.
 Both families were middle-class, Congregationalist and politically radical.
 Dixon was a mild man, cultivated and in his son's words "not cut out" for a business career.
 He was described as "a man of high character who held Bible classes for young men".
 Emily suffered persistent poor health, but was of strong character, and a formative influence on her sons.